David P. Stark and Evelyn Stark v. State Farm Florida Insurance Co.-4th District Court of Appeals

 While insurance policies usually stipulate that a claim must be made immediately following a loss, circumstances sometimes cause insured persons to forego putting their insurance company on notice.
 Although Florida courts will presume a prejudice against the insurer in a case like this, the presumption can be negated with the right evidence.

-Only an experienced attorney working for you, and with only your best interests in mind, can assist you in receiving compensation you may be owed by your insurance company.
+Only an experienced attorney working for you, and with only your best interests in mind, can assist you in receiving the compensation you may be owed by your insurance company.
 The team of attorneys at Canan Law are ready to answer your questions today and help you achieve the result you deserve if you’re currently in an insurance dispute with your coverage provider.

 Canan Law, the most respected team of attorneys in St. Augustine, keeps you informed with blog posts discussing legal terms and Florida court cases that matter to you.
 Ask your legal question today with our website’s live chat feature!